MainTime/CreateAPokefrom/README.md

 ## How to use

-I.  When you open the programm you are visited by a splash screen while die programm is loading
+I.  When you open the program you are visited by a splash screen while the program is loading

 ![](https://raw.githubusercontent.com/MainTime/CreateAPokefrom/master/Images/splash.png)

 II.
-When the programm finished loading you will see the main menu, where all of your pokefroms are located
+When the program finished loading you will see the main menu, where all of your pokefroms are located

 ![](https://raw.githubusercontent.com/MainTime/CreateAPokefrom/master/Images/mm.png)